lutzroeder/netron/README.md

 ## Download Models

-Below are a few model files you can download and open in Netron:
+Below are a few model files you can download and open:

 **ONNX Models**